mozilla/gecko-dev/docs/contributing/pocket-guide-shipping-firefox.rst

 **Lando** - Automated code lander for Mozilla.
 It is integrated with our `Phabricator instance <https://phabricator.services.mozilla.com>`__ and can be used to land revisions to various repositories.

-.. _mercurial:

-**Mercurial** - A source-code management tool (just like git) which allows users to keep track of changes to the source code locally and share their changes with others.
-It is also called hg.

 .. _merge: